 University Summer Session

-The Summer Session is composed of three terms within an 11-week period (Term I, late May-June; Term II, July-August; Term III, variable dates) during which a wide variety of both traditionally taught and distance learning courses are scheduled in most upper- and lower-division areas of the University curriculum.
-A Summer Session website, http://www.binghamton.edu/clt/summer-session/, lists the courses to be offered.
+The Summer Session is composed of three terms within an 11-week period (Term I, late May-June; Term II, July-August; Term III, variable dates) during which a wide variety of both traditionally taught and online learning courses are scheduled in most upper- and lower-division areas of the University curriculum.
+A Summer Session website, https://www.binghamton.edu/clt/summer-session/, lists the courses to be offered.
 A schedule of classes for Summer Session is also available on the BU BRAIN.
 Students may earn up to 16 hours of academic credit (a maximum of eight credits in Term I and maximum of eight credits in Term II).
 Binghamton University students should contact the financial aid office to determine eligibility for financial aid during the Summer Session.
 The Center for Learning and Teaching administers Summer Session.

 University Winter Session

-The Winter Session is composed of a single four-week term that runs from the mid-December to mid-January.
-Winter Session hosts a select variety of traditionally taught and distance learning courses from across the upper- and lower-division areas of the University curriculum.
-A Winter Session website, http://www.binghamton.edu/clt/winter-session/, lists the courses to be offered.
+The Winter Session is composed of a single four-week term that runs from mid-December to mid-January.
+Winter Session hosts a select variety of traditionally taught and online learning courses from across the upper- and lower-division areas of the University curriculum.
+A Winter Session website, https://www.binghamton.edu/clt/winter-session/, lists the courses to be offered.
 A schedule of classes for Winter Session is also available on the BU Brain.
 Students may earn up to 4 hours of academic credit during Winter Session; financial aid is not available during Winter Session.
 The Center for Learning and Teaching administers Winter Session.

-The Harpur College Academic Advising Office offers advising to all Binghamton University non-degree (non-matriculated) students.
+The Harpur College Academic Advising Office offers advising to all undergraduate Binghamton University non-degree (non-matriculated) students.
 At Binghamton University, a non-degree student is approved to take courses, but is not admitted into a degree program or a declared major.
 Non-degree students must apply and be approved after certain criteria are met, after which students are free to take any classes that are open at the time of registration.